NiwradMendyke/iOS_projects/Tumblr_feed/README.md

 Lab 1 for the iOS Training Course.
 Very simple Tumblr-like app that takes images from the Humans of New York page and displays them for the user.
+Also shows the profile picture and a timestamp on each photo.

 Time spent: 5 hours